Business resilience Retuning your business

 - The IRBM prefers local comparable with financial data from the same fiscal year.
 Overseas comparable is acceptable only if the financial data is available for the IRBM’s verification.

-- IRBM prefer the arm’s length range from the median to the upper quartile
+- The IRBM generally applies the median to the upper quartile as the arm’s length range.

 - Minimum or no adjustment to the profit level indicators is preferred.